takahirom/robospec/README.md

 ## How to Use

 This is a very simple and pure Kotlin library.
-In fact, it doesn't even have a dependency on Robolectric.
+In fact, it doesn't even depend on Robolectric.
 You can use it by adding the following dependency:

 TODO: Please wait until the library is published to Maven Central.